uber/prototool/docs/docker.md

 [Back to README.md](README.md)

 We provide a Docker image with `prototool`, `protoc`, and common Protobuf plugins pre-installed.
 Most plugins are compressed with [UPX](https://github.com/upx/upx).
-As of this writing, the resulting image is around 79MB.
+As of this writing, the resulting image is around 58MB.
 This provides a consistent environment to generate your Protobuf stubs.

-This is in early development.

 ## Docker Hub